 ENROLLMENTS FOR 2017 ARE NOW OPEN.
 PLEASE ADD YOUR NAME TO THE WAIT-LIST FOR 2017-2018 ACADEMIC YEAR

-We welcome all children ages 3 years through 5 years of age (fully potty trained) at the ICC Preschool.
+We welcome all children of ages 3 years through 5 years of age (fully toilet trained) at the ICC Preschool.

-Our focus on project-based learning and we foster peer interactions that are designed to teach empathy, problem solving and conflict resolution.
-Curriculum and events facilitating intergenerational relationships teach communication skills, collaboration and respect.
+Our focus is project-based learning and we foster peer interactions that are designed to teach empathy, problem solving skills and conflict resolution.
+Curriculum and events are designed to facilitate intergenerational relationships, teach communication skills, collaboration and respect others and oneself.

 Integration of culture and arts builds self-esteem and confidence.
 Exploration of science-based activities encourages curiosity and reasoning.
 Our focus on strong academic foundations creates kindergarten readiness combined with a love for lifelong learning.

 - Offers children a variety of opportunities for social interactions (with familiar adults and peers)

 - Teaches cooperation and responsibility through group participation projects